symfony/symfony-docs/cookbook/bundles/tests.md

     // Dump the Response's headers and print the Response's content
     $response->send();

-As we can see Symfony applications mimick the HTTP protocol, which means that we can test them by building "manually" a ``Request``, giving it to our application and then check the returned ``Response``.
+In this example Symfony is used as an application that mimicks the HTTP protocol, which means that it is possible to write transversal tests (System Tests) by building "manually" a ``Request``, giving it to our application and then check the returned ``Response``.

-In this article, we'll see how to write such tests in third party bundles.
+This article provides examples on how to write such tests with third party bundles.

 Creating a minimal AppKernel
 ----------------------------

-To be able to test our third party bundle, we'd need an application.
-This issue can be solved by creating a minimal ``AppKernel`` inside our bundle, for testing or showcase purpose only.
+Third party bundles cannot be run on their own, they need an application.
+Instead of creating a separate application, install the bundle in it and then check how things turn out, it is possible to create a minimalistic ``AppKernel`` inside the bundle, for testing and showcase purposes.

-Let's write one:
+If the third party bundle is named ``AcmeMyBundle``, the ``AppKernel`` could look like this:

     <?php
     // File: Tests/app/AppKernel.php

+    namespace Acme\MyBundle\Tests;

     use Symfony\Component\HttpKernel\Kernel;
     use Symfony\Component\Config\Loader\LoaderInterface;